jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 10. Test the rule by entering **7786** and pressing Test.
 The output should be **+18776967786**, if the output is correct select **Save**.

-11. You will see your new rule in the global dial plan, select **Save.**
+11. You will see your new rule in the global dial plan, select **Save**.

 12. Close the browser window.